 Pancreatitis is a serious, and in many cases fatal, disease that is directly linked to alcohol addiction.
-Pancreatitis is an inflammation and swelling of the pancreas that causes severe abdominal pain and inhibits the pancreas’ ability to function.
+Pancreatitis is an inflammation and swelling of the pancreas.
+It causes severe abdominal pain and inhibits the pancreas’ ability to function.

 The pancreas serves an important role in the body, producing powerful enzymes to digest food and creating and regulating insulin to keep blood sugar in check and utilize energy properly.

-There are two forms of Pancreatitis– acute and chronic as described by Heathline.
+There are two forms of Pancreatitis– acute and chronic as described by Medline.

 Acute Pancreatitis lasts for short periods of time and then resolves.
 The severity can range from mild to life-threatening, so it is important to take symptoms very seriously.
 Symptoms include: swollen or tender abdomen, abdominal pain that radiates to the back (often exacerbated by eating fatty foods), vomiting, nausea, increased heart rate, and fever.

 Most acute pancreatitis cases achieve a full recovery but in more severe instances, there can be permanent damage to tissues, infections, and even cyst formation.